 The Balsamic Vinegar of Modena PGI is an excellence produced in quantity and timing capable of responding to the great international demand, thanks to the excellent quality-price ratio.

 Suffice it to say that more than 90 million liters are produced annually, almost 90% of which are destined for the foreign market: a real success for Italian exports.

-The habit of mixing grape must cooked with wine vinegar is ancient, as evidenced for example in “Register of harvests and sales of wines on behalf of the two Secret Cellars of the Ducal Palace of Modena” of 1747 which lists 8 varieties of vinegar, including the recipe with wine vinegar.
+The habit of mixing cooked grape must with wine vinegar is ancient, as evidenced for example in the “Register of harvests and sales of wines on behalf of the two Secret Cellars of the Ducal Palace of Modena” of 1747 which lists 8 varieties of vinegar, including the recipe with wine vinegar.

 This type of vinegar probably arose from the need to have a versatile and tasty product , but which did not require the long maturation times of the recipe with only cooked must.